OpenShift Dedicated uses machine pools as an elastic, dynamic provisioning method on top of your cloud infrastructure.

 Multiple machine pools can exist on a single cluster, and they can each have different types or different size nodes.

 When you create a machine pool in a multiple availability zone (Multi-AZ) cluster, that one machine pool has 3 zones.
-The machine pool, in turn, creates a total of 3 machine sets - one machine set for each zone in the cluster.
-Each of those machine sets manages one or more machines in its respective availability zone.
+The machine pool, in turn, creates a total of 3 compute machine sets - one for each zone in the cluster.
+Each of those compute machine sets manages one or more machines in its respective availability zone.

 If you create a new Multi-AZ cluster, the machine pools are replicated to those zones automatically.
 If you add a machine pool to an existing Multi-AZ, the new pool is automatically created in those zones.
 Similarly, deleting a machine pool will delete it from all zones.
 Due to this multiplicative effect, using machine pools in Multi-AZ cluster can consume more of your project’s quota for a specific region when creating machine pools.